Alert Triggers for UBA Detection Rules and Basic Detection Rules

 • If you selected an existing workflow from the dropdown list (one that does not have a Rapid7 logo next to its name), then InsightIDR will automatically use the orchestrators and connections that were specified in the previously existing workflow.

 9. Verify that your configuration options are correct.
-Click Add Alert Trigger to save your new Alert Trigger.
+Click Add Trigger to save your new trigger.

-Your new Alert Trigger will be enabled by default and will now appear in the Alert Triggers table.
+Your new trigger will be enabled by default and will now appear in the Triggers table.

-After you configure one or more Alert Triggers, you can manage them on the Alert Triggers tab of the “Automation” page.
+After you configure one or more triggers, you can manage them on the Triggers tab of the Automation page.

-By default, all newly created Alert Triggers are enabled and active as soon as you save them.
-If you want to disable an Alert Trigger for any reason, toggle the workflow switch to the Off position in the “Status” column.
-To enable a disabled Alert Trigger, toggle the switch again to the On position.
+By default, all newly created triggers are enabled and active as soon as you save them.
+If you want to disable a trigger for any reason, toggle the workflow switch to the Off position in the Status column.
+To enable a disabled trigger, toggle the switch again to the On position.

-• Alert Triggers can only kick off their attached workflows based on investigations that InsightIDR creates in response to user actions.
-An Alert Trigger will assume the “N/A” status if the alert type value is changed from Alert to something else.
-To enable an “N/A” workflow of this type again, verify that your alert type is set properly.
+• Modification of the trigger's detection rule Rule Action to a value other than Creates Investigations: Triggers can kick off their attached workflows only based on investigations that InsightIDR creates in response to user actions.
+A trigger will assume the N/A status if the detection rule value is changed from Creates Investigations to something else.
+To enable an N/A workflow of this type again, verify that the detection rule is configured properly.